-Your cumulative grade point average (GPA) is computed at the end of every term (fall, spring, or summer), based on all your graded coursework at UMGC, using the quality points assigned to each grade or mark (see list below).
-First, the quality-point value of each grade or mark is multiplied by the number of credits; then the sum of these quality points is divided by the total number of credits attempted for which a grade of A, B, C, D, F, or FN was received.
+Your cumulative grade point average (GPA) is computed at the end of every term (fall, winter, spring, or summer), based on all your graded coursework at UMGC, using the quality points assigned to each grade or mark (detailed on p.
+31).
+First, the quality-point value of each grade or mark is multiplied by the number of credits; then the sum of these quality points is divided by the total number of credits attempted for which a grade of A, B, C (for courses in which the grade of C is available), D (for undergraduate courses only), F, or FN was received.